St. Vincent Medical Center (Los Angeles)

 St. Vincent Medical Center (SVMC) is a hospital in the Westlake neighborhood of Los Angeles, California, United States.
 Started by the Daughters of Charity in 1856, the hospital closed on January 24, 2020, due to the bankruptcy of Verity Health System.

 The hospital reopened on April 13, 2020, as the Los Angeles Surge Hospital through a partnership with Los Angeles County, Kaiser Permanente and Dignity Health.
-The State of California is temporarily leasing the hospital as a treatment center for COVID-19.
+The State of California temporarily leased the hospital as a treatment center for COVID-19.